Manfreds Webseiten

 Big Al's Law: A good solution can be successfully applied to almost any problem.

-Bigelow's First Law of Construction Projects: No matter how many cost-saving measures are instituted along the way, the overall cost of a project either remains the same or increases.
+Bigelow's First Law of Construction Projects: No matter how many cost-saving measures are instituted along the way, the

 Billing's Law: Silence is one of the hardest things to refute.